mhjarvis/starter-templates/typescript/_notes.md

 // arrow function with multiple parameters (will need to be defined in order) const doSomething = (person: string, age: number, isFunny: boolean) => {}

+// default values can also be used in functions function greet(person: string = "stranger") {
+	"...do something"
+}
 ```